 Manual Version Date Description 002 10/00 Initial release of production units.
-003 01/03 • Correct calibration range to +1 to +32, not -1 to +32. • Add information that each scan ends with cr lf, and leading 0's suppressed in data output (except 1 to left of decimal point). • Add information that setting time without date resets the date to last date set with ddmmyy= or mmddyy= • Add information on SBE 30 binary unload: not applicable to SBE 48 ignore it in configuration dialog box.
-004 07/08 • Firmware version 2.0: addition of commands related to averaging data, memory increased to 64 MB (usable 32 MB).
-005 02/15 • Specifications: Clarify that accuracy specifications are ±.
-Add sampling rate information. • Add text required for CE certifications (cable length requirement for conduit), and add Declaration of Conformity. • Add cable drawing. • Update status command (DS) output.
-Update battery shipping precautions for 2013 IATA rules. • Add caution on using Parker Super O-lube, not Parker O-lube (which is petroleum based). • Add caution on using spray can silicone lubricants on MCBH connectors. • Update software name to Seasoft V2. • Add notes about binary upload requiring PC to be set to English language and decimal period (.). • Add note to Uploading Data section about continuous sampling and BinaryTime= command. • Update language on where to find updated software on website. • Add information on use on an aluminum-hulled ship.
+003 01/03 Correct calibration range to +1 to +32, not -1 to +32.
+Add information that each scan ends with cr lf, and leading 0's suppressed in data output (except 1 to left of decimal point).
+Add information that setting time without date resets the date to last date set with ddmmyy= or mmddyy=.
+Add information on SBE 39 binary upload: not applicable to SBE 48, ignore it in configuration dialog box.
+004 07/08 Firmware version 2.0: addition of commands related to averaging data, memory increased to 64 MB (usable 32 MB).
+005 02/15 Specifications: Clarify that accuracy specifications are ±.
+Add sampling rate information.
+Add text required for CE certifications (cable length requirement for conduit), and add Declaration of Conformity.
+Add cable drawing.
+Update status command (DS) output.
+Update battery shipping precautions for 2013 IATA rules.
+Add caution on using Parker Super O-lube, not Parker O-lube (which is petroleum based).
+Add caution on using spray can silicone lubricants on MCBH connectors.
+Update software name to Seasoft V2.
+Add notes about binary upload requiring PC to be set to English language and decimal period (.).
+Add note to Uploading Data section about continuous sampling and BinaryTime= command.
+Update language on where to find updated software on website.
+Add information on use on an aluminum-hulled ship.
 Switch to Sea-Bird Scientific manual cover.
+006 07/16 Update Declaration of Conformity (SBE 48 was not explicitly listed previously, although it was covered because it uses SBE 39 electronics).
+Add Troubleshooting section.